Causal Transfer in Medical Image Analysis: Applications

 \subsection{Predictive Modelling}

 CTL provides a basis for establishing causality between imaging features and clinical outcomes in predictive modelling, allowing accurate predictions of disease outcomes.
 For example, CTL can be applied to predict patient responses to treatments based on pre-treatment imaging data \cite{castro2020causality, sanchez2022causal}.
+Predictive modelling is one of the clearest settings in which CTL must address not only covariate shift and label shift, but also concept shift.
+This occurs when the relationship between imaging features and clinical outcomes changes across hospitals, treatment regimes, or patient populations, for example because treatment standards, follow-up practices, or outcome definitions differ across environments.
+Since concept shift implies that the predictive mechanism itself is not invariant, this is one of the settings where causal transfer learning is especially necessary.

 We can construct a model that directly predicts outcomes for different treatment scenarios using counterfactual reasoning.
 These can be formulated as follows: